How Much Does Assisted Living Cost? (November 2024)

 There are three key components that comprise the majority of assisted living costs.
 First off, when initially moving into an assisted living facility, you’ll need to shell out a fixed fee that can range from $1,000 to $5,000.
 This can be paid upfront in full or prorated monthly.

-Secondly, you’ll have to pay monthly rent, almost like an apartment.
-While this figure varies depending on the location of the community, the apartment size, and some additional factors, this will likely be around $4,000.
+Secondly, you’ll have to pay monthly rent, much like an apartment.
+While this figure varies depending on the community’s location, the apartment size, and other factors, it will likely be around $4,000.

-Finally, there are a number of add-on care services such as help with bathing, eating, and medication.
-These offerings will vary by the facility, but they’ll most often come with additional charges on top of the monthly rent.
+Finally, there are a number of add-on care services, such as help with bathing, eating, and medication.
+These offerings will vary by facility, but they’ll most often come with additional charges on top of the monthly rent.
+In most cases, the more care a person needs, the more you’ll pay.

 A Recent Rise in Costs

 In 2024, the average national cost of assisted living is roughly $5,665 per month.
-Due to a growing shortage of qualified caretakers, facilities have needed to pay more in order to secure the right people.
+Due to a growing shortage of qualified caregivers, facilities must pay more to secure the right people.
 Recent hikes in minimum wage requirements and changes in overtime payment legislation are also increasing assisted living costs.

 Additionally, more adults with Alzheimer’s and dementia are entering retirement homes than ever before.
 Finding qualified staff to take care of their specific set of needs is proving to be quite expensive.
 Finally, with older adults waiting longer to sign up for long-term care, the care they end-up needing often proves more costly.